top of page

 WHAT FORM OF PAYMENTS DOES ESTEEMED COACHING TAKE?

-Online through the website, Phone credit card payments, or check by mail (please note: must recieve check for coaching engagement after 1st session)
+Online through the website, or check by mail (please note: must receive check for coaching engagement before 1st session)

 WHAT TYPES OF CLIENTS DOES ESTEEMED COACHING ACCEPT?